yairm210/Unciv/docs/Modders/uniques.md

 ??? example  "Will not be chosen for new games"
 	Applicable to: Nation

-??? example  "May not annex"
+??? example  "May not annex cities"
 	Applicable to: Nation

 ??? example  "Starts with [tech]"